rajnathsah/rajnathsah.github.io/_posts/2019-11-27-shell-script-linux-command.md

 Set of common useful linux command with basic description and usage.
 * ls - List directory contents
   * ls
-  Prints all non hidden files and directory in current path.
+  Prints all non hidden files and directory in current path
   * ls -a
-  Prints all all files and directories (including hidden ones).
+  Prints all files and directories (including hidden ones)
+  * ls -lrth
+  Prints all files and directories in ascending order
 * cat - Print and concatenate file
+  * cat filename
+  Prints the data of filename
+  * cat file1 > file2
+  Copies data of file1 to file2
+  * cat file1 file2 > file3
+  Redirect data of file1 and file2 to file3
 * touch - Updates timestamp of the file and create empty file
+  * touch filename
+  If filename is existing file then it updates the last modified timestamp to current timestamp, in case filename does not exist then it creates empty file
 * man - Displays manual pages
 * pwd - Prints working directory
 * cd - Change directory